cyrphz/Simple-Example-Calculator/README.md

-# Simple-Example-Calculator
+# Simple-Example-Calculator - (07/03/2024)
-This is a exemple for very easy Calculator in Batch Script
+This is a exemple for very easy Calculator in Batch Script with the use of numerical variables and logical operators